front-end-foundations/6-Basilica/readme.md

 }
 ```

-* Create a `scss` directory at the _top level_ of the project folder
+* Create a `scss` directory at the _top level_ of the project folder (e.g. not in the app folder)
 * Save or copy `styles.css` into it as `styles.scss` - note the `.scss` suffix

+For today's class, I have created a folder `scss/imports` and a new file `scss/styles.scss`.
+Examine them.
+We will come back to them later.

-* Run the SASS processor and test your setup by adding something like the following to the scss file:
+Run the SASS processor and test your setup by temporarily adding the following to the scss file:

 ```css
 * { color red !important }
 ```

-And then viewing the output.

-Note the output and auto prefixing.
+And then view the output.
+Note the auto prefixing.
 See also git [postcss-preset-env](https://github.com/csstools/postcss-preset-env)

 ### Node-sass

-You can use NPM to install [node-sass](https://www.npmjs.com/package/node-sass) and use this via an npm script.
+You can also use NPM to install [node-sass](https://www.npmjs.com/package/node-sass) and use this via an npm script.

 Install node-sass via NPM as a developmental dependency.